mcascardi/reactjs-weather/README.md

 # React.JS Weather Component

-## Description
+## Code Challenge Question
 Create a React Component that fetches from the [Open Weather Map API](https://openweathermap.org/api) and displays the weather for any city that the user searches for.

 ## Details
-This should be a straightforward task for someone familiar with React.JS and building web components.
+This should be a straightforward task for someone familiar with React and building web components.
 The major pieces of functionality are...
 * A component that provides the form input and search button
 * Logic that takes the search text and sends it to the API for lookup
 * A UI widget that represents the weather data returned from the search API